SenseLogic/LINGUI/README.md

 The most used target definitions are picked.

-When several definitions share the same high frequency, only the first one is picked.
+If several definitions have the same highest frequency, the first one is picked.

 ```lua
 < English